KaylaMLe/waas/README.md

    SCROLL_COUNT="5"
    ```

-   ⚠️ These credentials can be used to access your WorkAtAStartup account as well as view and modify account data.
-Practice extreme caution when using this tool.
+4. **Customize AI Prompts** (Optional):

+   The AI system prompts are stored in `prompts.yaml` at the project root.
+You can edit these prompts to customize the application message generation and job comparison logic without modifying the code.

-4. Build the TypeScript files:
+5. Build the TypeScript files:
    ```bash
    npm run build
    ```